 LHC requires an electronic application as part of the Application Package.
-This Application must be submitted electronically through the upload link provided by LHC on the LHC website.
+This Application must be submitted electronically (see instructions in the Application).
 LHC will send a confirmation email to Applicants confirming the receipt of Application by the deadline.

 IV.
 SELECTION CRITERIA